 - a.
 10% (up to a maximum of \$50,000 excluding GST)) for goods and services, - b.
-5% (up to a maximum price reduction of \$50,000 (excluding GST)) for construction (building);
+5% (up to a maximum price reduction of \$50,000 (excluding GST)) for construction (building).

-Regional Description
+Definition of Regional

-Regional is defined as:
+Regional is defined as a supplier who has been operating a business continuously out of premises located within the municipal boundaries of the Shires of Carnarvon, Exmouth, Upper Gascoyne, and

-- a. all business located within the municipal boundaries of the Shire of Carnarvon, - b. or in the Gascoyne Region, as defined by the WA Regional Development legislation AND c. where the local governments of those areas have a reciprocal policy which includes the Shire of Carnarvon.
+Shark Bay, and where local governments of those areas have a reciprocal policy that includes the Shire of Carnarvon.